Recent Activities of NiHealth

 Co-Design of a Neuroscience-Informed Training Program with Climate-Displaced Women in Bangladesh

-Climate change is increasingly recognized as a significant driver of mental health challenges, particularly among vulnerable populations in low- and middle-income countries.
-Bangladesh, one of the most climate-vulnerable nations in the world, experiences recurrent climate-related disasters including floods, cyclones, and riverbank erosion that displace large numbers of people every year.
-Women bear a disproportionate burden of climate displacement, facing compounded social, economic, and psychological adversities as a result.
+Climate change is increasingly recognized as a major driver of mental health challenges, particularly among vulnerable populations in low- and middle-income countries.
+Bangladesh, one of the most climate-vulnerable countries in the world, experiences recurrent climate-related disasters including floods, cyclones, and riverbank erosion that displace thousands of people every year.
+Women often face a disproportionate burden of climate displacement, experiencing compounded social, economic, and psychological challenges.

-Despite the growing evidence linking climate displacement to mental health distress, trauma, and neurological impacts, there remains a critical lack of contextually appropriate, evidence-based mental health resources designed specifically for and with climate-displaced women in Bangladesh.
+Despite growing evidence linking climate displacement with mental distress, trauma, and neurological impacts, there remains a significant gap in accessible, culturally appropriate, and evidence-informed mental health resources tailored to the needs of climate-displaced women in Bangladesh.

-The Telepsychiatry Research and Innovation Network (TRIN) has initiated an ongoing research project to address this gap through a participatory co-design process.
-By engaging climate-displaced women directly — listening to their journeys, understanding their lived experiences, and collaboratively identifying feasible solutions — this research aims to develop a neuroscience-informed training program that is grounded in the realities of the women it is designed to serve.
+NiHealth is addressing this gap through a participatory co-design approach by directly engaging climate-displaced women, listening to their stories, understanding their lived experiences, and collaboratively identifying practical solutions.
+Through this initiative, NiHealth aims to develop a neuroscience-informed training program grounded in the realities, priorities, and strengths of the women it is designed to support.

-The primary objective of this research is to co-design a contextually appropriate, neuroscience-informed training program for climate-displaced women in Bangladesh, developed through meaningful participation of the women themselves.
+The primary objective of this initiative is to co-design a contextually appropriate, neuroscience-informed training program for climate-displaced women in Bangladesh through meaningful participation and evidence-informed collaboration.

-• To engage climate-displaced women through in-depth conversations and participatory methods to understand their lived experiences of displacement, trauma, and mental health challenges.
+• To engage climate-displaced women through in-depth conversations and participatory methods to better understand their lived experiences of displacement, trauma, resilience, and mental health challenges.

-• To document the psychological and neurological impacts of climate displacement as experienced and described by the women participants.
+• To document the psychological and neurological effects of climate displacement as experienced and described by participating women.

-• To identify feasible, acceptable, and culturally appropriate strategies for a neuroscience-informed mental health training program through collaborative co-design sessions.
+• To identify feasible, culturally appropriate, and acceptable approaches for a neuroscience-informed mental health training program through collaborative co-design sessions.

-• To ensure the training program reflects the voices, priorities, and practical realities of climate-displaced women in Bangladesh.
+• To ensure the training program reflects the voices, priorities, and day-to-day realities of climate-displaced women in Bangladesh.

-• To develop a replicable co-design methodology that can inform future mental health program development for climate-affected populations.
+• To develop a replicable and scalable co-design model that can guide future mental health initiatives for climate-affected populations.